Respected Trusted and Experienced National Highly-rated equine law leader

 2022 Speaking Engagements.
 National Conference on Equine Law (Lexington, Kentucky - in person); "Agri Con" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations); New York State Bar Association (virtual); Equestrian Professional national webinar (virtual); Tennessee Master Horse Program (virtual); American Horse Council Conference (Washington, DC- in person); American Horse Council webinar (virtual); Otterbein University, Equine class (virtual).

 2023 Speaking Engagements.
-National Conference on Equine Law (Lexington, Kentucky - in person); University of Kentucky College of Law (virtual); Michigan Horse Council Annual Expo (in person); "AgriCon" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations).
+National Conference on Equine Law (Lexington, Kentucky - in person); University of Kentucky College of Law (virtual); Michigan Horse Council Annual Expo (in person); Michigan Horse Council Legislative Day; U.S. Equestrian Federation; "AgriCon" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations); U.S. Equestrian Federation- (virtual); ABA-TIPS Animal Law Committee/Equine Law subcommittee (virtual); Michigan Horse Council Legislative Day (Lansing, Michigan - in person).

 The one Equine Law book everyone in the industry should own is Equine Law and Horse Sense, written by Julie Fershtman.
 Order it today!

-This book was written for non-lawyers and lawyers.
-It helps individuals, businesses, and organizations in the horse industry understand common legal disputes and learn how to avoid them.
+Written for non-lawyers and lawyers, this book helps individuals, businesses, and organizations understand common legal disputes and learn how to avoid them.

 A 372-page paperback, this book covers numerous topics, including contracts, liabilities, equine activity liability acts, loose horse liabilities, zoning and land use laws, business structures, risk management, debt collection and state lien laws, sales disputes, insurance and how to avoid disputes with insurance companies, association liabilities, veterinary malpractice, and numerous others.